Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 After installing either "Windows Subsystem for Linux" or "Git Bash", you should work through the following PDF book.

 **[Unix for the Beginning Mage](http://unixmages.com/ufbm.pdf)**

-This resource walks you through the basics of using terminal via a ‘cutesy’ story.
-(Sorry if this is not your thing.
-Unfortunately, it is a very good resource.)

 Before moving on this week, you should ensure you are comfortable with the following;